-The MGH Institute has long supported international students in their pursuit of advanced education in physical therapy.
+The MGH Institute has long supported international students in their pursuit of advanced education in physical therapy (also known as 'physiotherapy' in some countries).
 We have alumni who have come from twenty countries, including Argentina, Brazil, Denmark, India, Ireland, Japan, China, Sweden, Taiwan, Thailand and Turkey.